The Traceplot Thickens: Developing All-Purpose Convergence Diagnostics for any Markov Chain Monte Carlo Algorithm: Discussion

 \textbf{Declaration of Competing Interest:}

 There is no competing interest.

 \textbf{Acknowledgements:}

-The authors would like to thank Serge Aleshin-Guendel for his helpful suggestions of additional citations and applications for our work, and Luke Rosamilia for the title suggestion.
+The authors would like to thank SELF researchers and staff who designed and conducted the study, and participants who shared their biospecimens and their personal data.
+Dr. Serge Aleshin-Guendel provided helpful suggestions of additional citations and applications for our work, and Luke Rosamilia suggested the title.

-Research reported in this publication was supported by the National Institute of Environmental Health Sciences of the National Institutes of Health (NIH) under award numbers T32ES007271, T32ES007142, P30ES000002, and P42030990.
+Research reported in this publication was supported by the National Institute of Environmental Health Sciences of the National Institutes of Health (NIH), an agency of the U.S. Department of Health and Human Services, under award numbers T32ES007271, T32ES007142, P30ES000002, and P42030990, the Intramural Research Program of the NIH, National Institute of Environmental Health Sciences under award numbers ZIAES09013 and R01ES028235, and funds from the American Recovery and Reinvestment Act funds designated for NIH research.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.